Symmetric Mass Generation of K\"ahler-Dirac Fermions from the Perspective of Symmetry-Protected Topological Phases: K ahler-Dirac fermions as BSPT

-And in continuum limit with a certain basis, this symmetry can be represented as $\mathcal{P}=\mathcal{I}dx^0(\wedge-\iota)=\mathcal{I} \gamma^0$.
+In the continuum limit with a certain basis, this symmetry can be represented as $\mathcal{P} = \mathcal{I}dx^0(\wedge-\iota) = \mathcal{I} \gamma^0$.
 With this understanding in place, we are now prepared to discuss the classification of bosonic SPT phases.
-It is crucial to note that two copies of K\"ahler-Dirac fermions can be smoothly connected to a trivial state without breaking any symmetry.
-This conclusion is substantiated by the existence of an interlayer coupling, given by\cite{Bi:2015qv}:
+It is crucial to note that two copies of Kähler-Dirac fermions can be smoothly connected to a trivial state without breaking any symmetry.
+This conclusion is substantiated by the existence of an interlayer coupling, given by \cite{Bi:2015qv}:

 where $1,2$ denote different layers.
 Consequently, the effective field theory for the combined field $n$ exhibits a vanishing theta term due to the cancellation of layers.

 This coupling of bosonic field can help us derive the SMG interaction of fermions.
 On the meanfield level, the bosonic field $N\sim\overline{\Psi}\Gamma\Psi$ and $n^{\mu}\sim \overline{\Psi}e^{\mu}(\wedge+\iota)\Psi$.
 As a result, the interaction of $S_{CP}$ can be ported as the following four fermions interaction: